debashriroy/debashriroy.github.io/_pages/mission.md

 layout: page
 permalink: /Mission/
 title: Mission Statement
-description: We are on a mission of shaping the future of wireless technology.
+description: Welcome to Transformative Wireless Systems and Technology (TWiST) Lab at UT Arlington.
+We are on a mission of shaping the future of wireless technology.
 ---

 <div class="row justify-content-sm-center">